tensor2023/Awesome-Computational-Imaging/_sources/chapters/Chapter07_FPM_INR/Chapter07_FPM_INR.md

 ## 2. Background
 ### 2.1 What is Fourier Ptychographic Microscopy (FPM)?

 Fourier Ptychographic Microscopy (FPM) is a computational imaging technique that enables wide field-of-view (FOV), high-resolution microscopy using simple optics.
-It works by capturing **multiple low-resolution images under varying illumination angles** and stitching them together in the Fourier domain [Zheng et al., 2013].
+It works by capturing multiple low-resolution images under varying illumination angles and stitching them together in the Fourier domain [Zheng et al., 2013].

 Unlike traditional microscopes that rely on physical lens scanning to get different focus planes, FPM uses a computational model to digitally refocus, correct aberrations, and retrieve both amplitude and phase of the optical field — all without moving parts.

 ### 2.2 What is the "Fourier Stack" in FPM?

-In its classic form, FPM reconstructs a **single complex image** (amplitude + phase) at the focal plane — a process often called the “Fourier stack” or “1-layer FPM”.
+In its classic form, FPM reconstructs a single complex image (amplitude + phase) at the focal plane — a process often called the “Fourier stack” or “1-layer FPM”.
 Each angular illumination provides a shifted slice in Fourier space; by combining them, we recover high-frequency content beyond the native resolution of the objective lens.

 However, real-world samples have depth.
-So how do we reconstruct not just one, but a **z-stack** — a full 3D volume?
+So how do we reconstruct not just one, but a z-stack — a full 3D volume?

 ### 2.3 Why 3D FPM is Hard

 To get 3D volumes, traditional FPM methods reconstruct each z-slice separately.
 But this brings two big problems:

-- **Too slow**: each slice is optimized independently, leading to long reconstruction times.
+- Too slow: each slice is optimized independently, leading to long reconstruction times.
-- **Too big**: storing high-res stacks costs gigabytes per sample — not scalable for digital pathology.
+- Too big: storing high-res stacks costs gigabytes per sample — not scalable for digital pathology.

 ### 2.4 FPM-INR: Continuous 3D Reconstruction with Neural Fields

-To solve these problems, Zhou et al. (2023) propose **FPM-INR**, a method that combines physics-based optics with **Implicit Neural Representations (INRs)**.
+To solve these problems, Zhou et al. (2023) propose FPM-INR, a method that combines physics-based optics with Implicit Neural Representations (INRs).

 Here’s the key idea:
-- Instead of saving every z-slice, use a neural network (MLP) to **learn a compact function** that maps any 3D coordinate (x, y, z) to image intensity and phase.
+- Instead of saving every z-slice, use a neural network (MLP) to learn a compact function that maps any 3D coordinate (x, y, z) to image intensity and phase.
 - This network learns directly from raw measurements using the FPM physical forward model — no pretraining, no black-box hallucinations.

-### Why It Matters

-FPM-INR:
-- Compresses data up to **80×**,
-- Speeds up reconstruction by **up to 25×**,
-- Supports **continuous** digital refocusing,
-- Keeps the physics grounded — no fake details.

-This makes real-time, large-scale, and remote FPM imaging practical — opening new doors in biomedical imaging and digital pathology.
+FPM-INR makes real-time, large-scale, and remote FPM imaging practical — opening new doors in biomedical imaging and digital pathology.

 ## 3. Method Overview

-Method Overview behind **FPM-INR** is to parameterize a 3D image stack using a small neural network and a low-rank feature volume, then optimize both by fitting a physical forward model that simulates how FPM images are generated.
+Method Overview behind FPM-INR is to parameterize a 3D image stack using a small neural network and a low-rank feature volume, then optimize both by fitting a physical forward model that simulates how FPM images are generated.

 ### 3.1 Forward Model